ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## ID Token
 The ID Token is a JWT **[OIDC]** that must be signed and encrypted when returned to a Data Recipient / Client and must be returned from both the Authorisation Endpoint and Token Endpoint.
 Encryption is only required for ID Tokens returned from a Holder's Authorisation Endpoint.
-The signing algorithms supported by the Data Holder will be advertised in their Discovery Endpoint and must be either `PS256` or `ES256`.
+The signing algorithms supported by the Data Holder will be advertised in their Discovery Endpoint.
+The only permitted signing algorithms are `PS256` and `ES256`.

 The ID Token returned from the Authorisation Endpoint must not contain any Personally identifiable information (PII) claims.